mouseless/baked/docs/features/cors.md

 # Cors

-Implementations of this feature adds and configures `AspNetCore` CORS services and middleware
+Implementations of this feature adds and configures services and middlewares to enable Cross-Origin Resource Sharing (CORS)

 Add this feature using `AddCors()` extension;